 GMP Inspection Module – Web

 The GMP Dashboard is the default view after successful login to the RBI Tool.
-This dashboard shows the total count of various Inspections that are in different stages of the inspectionScheduled inspections In Process Under CAPA, and site accepted.
+This dashboard shows the total count of various Inspections that are in different stages of the inspection: Scheduled inspections, In Process.
+Under CAPA, and site accepted.

 GMP Systems